 While Earline and Precious tried on their shoes, I cursed Gus inwardly as I wandered the aisles looking for a pair that would be better than having nothing.

 I stared at the flimsy brown shoes in horror but remained silent.
-He’d never hit me, but I feared him since Mama had warned me that he was capable of all manner of evil.
+He’d never hit me, but admittedly, I had a slight fear of him since Mama had warned me that he was capable of all manner of evil.
 The last thing I wanted was more embarrassment.
 Earline and Precious were snickering at the moccasins.

 I was relieved when we left the store, and Gus said he had to take me home.
 I wanted to get away from all of them as quick as possible.
 I focused on the street ahead of us as Earline and Precious chirped away, wedged between Gus and me.